The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |At-fault accident (damage > $1,000)||$1,679||$1,152|

-Insurance companies use a driver's age to outline potential risk, assigning rates accordingly.
-An insurance policy is typically priciest for young drivers — due to their increased odds of being involved in an accident — and relatively affordable for older drivers.
-Because every insurance company rates age brackets in a different way, it's a smart move to shop around.
+Car insurance companies use a driver's age to outline potential risk, assigning rates accordingly.
+A car insurance policy is often expensive for teen drivers — thanks to their inexperience — and relatively affordable for middle-aged drivers.
+Since each insurance company rates ages in a different way, it's worth doing some comparison shopping.

-As a general rule, teen drivers should choose Amica over MetLife: the former's average annual rates are $1,068 less than the latter's..
+As a general rule, teen drivers should choose Amica instead of MetLife: the former's average annual rates are $1,068 less than the latter's..

 |Age||MetLife avg. annual premium||Amica avg. annual premium|

-Cost aside, MetLife and Amica each carry pros and cons, including their discount programs, add-ons, customer satisfaction ratings, and financial stability.
-Be sure to shop around before settling on an option.
+Aside from finances, MetLife and Amica come with pros and cons, including the insurers' discount programs, add-ons, customer satisfaction ratings, and financial stability.
+Dive into the data before making your decision.

 |Discount Comparison||MetLife||Amica Mutual Insurance|